mcguinness/draft-mcguinness-oauth-resource-token-resp/draft-mcguinness-oauth-resource-token-resp.md

 --- abstract

 This specification defines a new parameter `resource` to be returned in OAuth 2.0 access token responses.
-It enables clients to confirm that the issued token corresponds to the intended resource.
+It enables clients to confirm that the issued token is valid for to the intended resource.
 This mitigates ambiguity and certain classes of security vulnerabilities such as resource mix-up attacks, particularly in systems that use the Resource Indicators for OAuth 2.0 specification {{RFC8707}}.

 --- middle